mbittmann/crewpool/README.md

 ## Running the Inference Launcher Application

-The python launcher model takes a given in-game scenario and prints the probability that the favorite will cover.
+The python launcher module takes a given in-game scenario and prints the probability that the favorite will cover.
 There is around 1 sec of latency for model setup/initilization